 GRE/GPA requirements

 The M.A. program no longer requires scores from the Graduate Record Exam (GRE).
 Criteria for admission to the Graduate College of the University of Iowa are available on the Graduate College website.
 There are no additional requirements for admission other than those imposed by the Graduate College, but applicants with GPAs of less than 3.4 in undergraduate study are not likely to be accepted.
-The typical admitted applicant has a GPA of 3.80.

 All applications to the Master of Arts in Speech Pathology and Audiology must be made through the Communication Sciences and Disorders Centralized Application Service (CSDCAS), as well as through the University of Iowa Graduate College.

-To apply, you must submit the following: a personal statement, transcripts, and three letters of recommendation.
 Some materials will be submitted to CSDCAS and some to the University of Iowa.
-CSDCAS will require submission of the personal statement, transcripts, and the names of your references.
-The University of Iowa will need your transcripts, but not until after you have been admitted into the program.
+CSDCAS will require submission of transcripts and the names of your references.
+The University of Iowa application will require your official transcripts after you have been admitted into the program.

 1. Apply to Communication Sciences and Disorders Centralized Application Service (CSDCAS) and to University of Iowa Graduate College.
 It is the applicant’s responsibility to meet the application deadlines.